anna97490/vacances-tranquilles-front/docs/user-manual.md

 ## Cancelling a service

-Cancellations must be made via a written request using the contact form.
+All cancellation requests must be sent in writing to the designated support email.

 **Client side:**